Last updated on November 18th, 2022 at 07:31 pm

 A recipe inspired this rice in a cookbook I lost or gave away.
 I can’t figure out where I did with the cookbook.
 Not happy at all!

 I remember the recipe’s name, Springtime Rice, and it was made with almonds and chicken broth.
 Unfortunately, I cannot find the book to give the author the proper credit.
 But whoever you are, thank you for the inspiration, as I have been enjoying this recipe for years.
 I don’t often remember many recipes, but this one I do, and it is a keeper.

 The original recipe, as I mentioned, was made with almonds and chicken broth.
 I make the rice with the same initial ingredients but enjoy it better with cashews.
 Almonds, in my opinion, retain their flavor better when they are toasted and not boiled.

 I also make this rice with chicken broth and think it tastes much better with a chicken bouillon cube or chicken bouillon powder.
-I have also tried it the conventional way, with fresh spices or vegetable broth during the Lent season since I cannot eat meat or days when I want to be vegetarian.
+I have also tried it conventional, with fresh spices or vegetable broth, during the Lent season since I cannot eat meat on days when I want to be vegetarian.

 How to make Springtime Rice

 If you want to add some kick to the rice, you can add 1/4 teaspoon of NouBess Original Hot and Spicy Herbs and Peppers Blend.
 Add the condiment while cooking the peas and other ingredients before adding the broth or liquid to the rice.

 The recipe is straightforward to make.
 The cashews must be partially cooked or roasted if you feel adventurous before adding them to the rice.
 I often use the same water from the cashews to cook the rice.
 A mixture of veggies is added carrots, peas, and peppers.